About this minor

 During this 10-week minor, you will also write a research proposal (in duos and under supervision of an experienced researcher), and do a 4-week laboratory internship that will allow you to concentrate on the field of biomedical research that you are most interested in.
 The internship can be done in an Erasmus MC laboratory or in one of several foreign countries.
-In the event that the internship cannot take place due to (travel) restrictions regarding Covid-19, a suitable research project will be developed.
+In the event that the internship cannot take place due to (travel) restrictions, a suitable research project will be developed.

 Attendance is mandatory for all educational elements of the minor.
 Absence during especially the practical lessons or the internship can lead to removal from the minor.

 The student should take into account that:

 This minor is a ‘deepening minor’ and will therefore only be accessible to medical students that are interested in biomedical research from Erasmus MC or LUMC, EUC students that follow the life science track or Bachelor students Nanobiology and Clinical Technology.
 This minor is strongly advised if you would like to enter the MSc Molecular Medicine, and provides very relevant background for MSc Infection and Immunity and MSc Neuroscience.
 This minor has a relatively large number of contact hours.

 After following this minor students are able to: